 The late Australian philosopher John Smart reveals the lengths that he would go to in order to explain away a miracle if he witnessed one: “someone who has naturalistic preconceptions will always in fact find some naturalistic explanation more plausible than a supernatural one… Suppose that I woke up in the night and saw the stars arranged in shapes that spelt out the Apostle’s Creed.
 I would know that astronomically it is impossible that stars should have changed their positions.
 I don’t know what I would think.
 Perhaps I would think that I was dreaming or that I had gone mad.
 What if everyone else seemed to me to be telling me that the same thing had happened?
 Then I might not only think that I had gone mad – I would probably go mad” (43).

-Richard Dawkins also possesses great faith in his dogmatic belief that every cause in the universe must be natural in origin & explanation: “The kind of explanation we come up with must… make use of the laws of physics, and nothing more than the laws of physics” (47).
+Richard Dawkins also exercises faith in his dogmatic belief that every cause in the universe must be natural in origin and explanation: “The kind of explanation we come up with must… make use of the laws of physics, and nothing more than the laws of physics” (47).

 Atheist cosmologist Lawrence Krauss explains that “Science’s success does not mean it encompasses the entirety of human intellectual experience… Science does not make it impossible to believe in God.
 We should recognize that fact and live with it and stop being so pompous about it” (45).

-In a similar manner Ruse claims that he does “not see that committing oneself to science necessarily implies that one thinks that all of religion is false…” (46).
+In a similar manner, Michael Ruse claims that he does “not see that committing oneself to science necessarily implies that one thinks that all of religion is false…” (46).

-Elsewhere Ruse goes on to dispel the myth that science and religion have always been in conflict:
+Elsewhere, Ruse dispels the myth that science and religion have always been in conflict: